 - The target instance does not support RDS instances that use standard access mode and the Internet addresses.

-- RDS instances in Hong Kong Zone A are unavailable.
+- RDS instances in China (Hong Kong) Zone A are unavailable.

 Real-time synchronization supports the following types of synchronization architectures: